 Feb 27 at 1 PM

 All exchange fees will be waived for tickets purchased in the 2020–21 season.

 The performances of Carmen scheduled for October 2, 6, 9, 14, 18, 22, 27, and 31, and November 7, 11, and 14, have been CANCELED.
 If you purchased tickets for any of these dates, please review your ticketing options.

 The performances scheduled for March 3, 6, and 12 REMAIN on the calendar, but some curtain times have changed.

 Performances have been ADDED on February 8, 11, 14, 17, 20, 23, and 27.

 Please see individual dates below for casting details and curtain times.

 Bizet’s searing drama about a free-spirited Gypsy and the soldier determined to win her returns in Richard Eyre’s popular production.
 Mezzo-soprano Varduhi Abrahamyan makes her Met debut as the title character, and tenors Roberto Alagna and Russell Thomas share the role of the hot-blooded Don José.
-Soprano Susanna Phillips as Micaëla and bass Alexander Vinogradov as Escamillo round out the principal cast, conducted by Marco Armiliato.
+Soprano Susanna Phillips as Micaëla and bass Alexander Vinogradov as Escamillo round out the principal cast, conducted by Diego Matheuz and Marco Armiliato.

 Production a gift of Mrs. Paul Desmarais Sr.